maikeulb/flaskuniversity/README.md

 # Flask University

-Restful API backend for Microsoft's Contoso University sample application, but written in Flask.
+Restful API backend for Microsoft's Contoso University sample application, written in Flask.
 Features include token-based authentication system (using JWTs + Authorization headers), and CORS.
 There are two branches: `master` and `marshmallow` (in-progress).
 The `master` branch implements simple